Student loan debt is not just a problem for Millenials.

 There are no student loan forgiveness programs specifically for senior citizens.

-Elderly student loan borrowers are eligible for the same loan forgiveness programs as other borrowers.
+Elderly student loan borrowers with federal student loan debt are eligible for the same loan forgiveness programs as other borrowers.

 - Public Service Loan Forgiveness

 Public Service Loan Forgiveness Program

 The PSLF Program will forgive the remaining balance due on your Direct Loans if you work for the government or a nonprofit organization.

 You do not qualify if you used to work for the government or nonprofit.
 You must still be working in public service while you work towards getting your loans forgiven.
 So if you've already retired, this program isn't for you.

 Each of the IDR Plans offer loan forgiveness after you make the required number of monthly payments.